ITfoxtec/FoxIDs/docs/howto-tracklink-foxids.md

 **2 - Then go to the `track_y` track and create a track link in [FoxIDs Control Client](control.md#foxids-control-client)**

 1. Select the Parties tab and then the Down-parties
-2. Click Create down-party and then Track link
+2. Click Create application registration and then Track link
 3. Add the name e.g., `track_x-connection`
 4. Add the `track_x` track name
 5. Add the up-party name in the `track_x` track e.g., `track_y-connection`